 Some people strictly use cash and they don’t use credit cards or ever borrow money in their lives.
 Yet, even if you’re one of these people there may be cases where you need a good credit score in life (e.g. mortgage, employment).
 In general, you should shoot for a credit score around 700 or higher as this is well above average.

 It doesn’t have to be difficult to build credit.
 So, if you don’t trust yourself with credit cards, that’s ok!
 Maybe you could just get one, buy a chocolate bar and then never touch it again – after you’ve paid off the chocolate obviously!

 6. An Emergency Fund

 This is important to everybody regardless of their income.
 Building an emergency fund is one of the very first steps you want to take in order to build a better financial future.
-Ideally, you want to have $1,000 – $10,000 set aside for emergency situations.
+Ideally, you want to have $1,000 – $10,000 set aside for emergency situations get a car loan.

-An ‘emergency ‘isn’t you dropping your phone in the toilet either!
+An ‘emergency ‘isn’t when you drop your phone in the toilet either!
 When we talk about emergencies we mean situations like your car breaking down on the highway or an injury incapacitating you for a few weeks.
 Those are real emergencies because they impact your income intake.

 5. A Strong Understanding Of Taxes

 It’s so important to fully understand the way our tax system works in order to achieve your financial goals.
 If you can understand the tax system, you’ll find that there are several ways you could save thousands of dollars.
 Except for accountants, few people look into their tax properly.
 However, if you’re proactive about it, you can save so much money by hitting certain holes in the government.

 This is why billionaire Warren Buffet says that he pays a lower percentage of his income in taxes than his secretary does.
 Take half a day to understand how our tax system works.
 It’s going to benefit you so much over the course of your life by just understanding it.